guikk/MergePath/README.md

 Getting back to implementation, The algorithm is broken down in two parts: the main function that divides the work between the threads and the helper function to calculate the intersections.
 After translating the pseudocode to Python and trying to make sense out of the name of the variables they used, I stepped back and wrote the code again from scratch by organizing the code according to the expected behavior instead of mimicking the pseudocode from the paper.

-The idea of the main function is diving the work in $ p $ threads:
+The idea of the main function is diving the work in $p$ threads:
-- Divide the length of the result array by $ p $ to find the segment length
+- Divide the length of the result array by $p$ to find the segment length
 - Calculate the starting point on the result array -> i * segment length
 - Find the intersection on the starting point
-- Merge sequentially $ segment Length $ elements into the result from starting point
+- Merge sequentially $segment Length$ elements into the result from starting point

 Now, for the intersection calculation, the pseudocode does a really bad job at showing it, but it's just making a binary search in the diagonal to find the point between a 1 and a 0, or above all 1s or below all zeros for the edge cases where there is only one type of them.

 After being done with the implementation, I had to use Dask to make the execution parallelizable, which was more or less straighforward.
 The main function just makes delayed calls for the intersection finding and merge functions.
-The only problem was that the merge function had no return value, and the $ p $ different calls to this function were independent from each other.
+The only problem was that the merge function had no return value, and the $p$ different calls to this function were independent from each other.
 The solution for this was retrieving the *Delayed* object from the function call and yielding it into an array that later could be passed as parameter to `dask.compute` in order to run the tasks in parallel.
 The task graph for one run of the main function is represented by the image below.

 ![](graphs/mergepath_task_graph.png)